Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 LIDO has several locations in the capital and has a wide selection of Latvian dishes which you can pick and choose from yourself.
 For just €22 we started with meat pancakes, followed by breaded chicken and giant couscous for me and beef stew for Damien, strawberry mousse for dessert and fruit smoothies to drink.

 Also, try Pipars Bistro for a similar, but slightly smaller, canteen-style experience.

 Black Magic for Liquor and Chocolate

 This one’s a bit more of a novelty but for some traditional Latvian liquor and a few chocolate truffles in a quirky cafe and bar, Black Magic is a fun little place to stop for a mid-afternoon break.

 I mean, it’s cooked in cauldrons…

-Much of the food in Riga decends from it’s German influence so expect a lot of warming and hearty ingredients such as sausage, potatoes and sauerkraut.
+Much of the Latvian food in Riga descends from its German influence so expect a lot of warming and hearty ingredients such as sausage, potatoes and sauerkraut.

 Speķa Pīrāgi (Bacon Turnovers)

 One of the most common snacks you will find all over Latvia is Speķa Pīrāgi, or small bacon and onion rolls.
 They are cheap, delicious and well worth a try!
 Most cafes, street food stalls and the Central Market will have them so make sure to pick one up during your stay in Riga.

 If you’ve visited Riga before and think I’ve left something out please let me know in the comments below.
-I’d loved some more recommendations for my next visit!
+I’d love some more recommendations for my next visit!